History of the Assyrians: Revitalization, expansion and dominance

 From the late reign of Shalmaneser III onwards, the Neo-Assyrian Empire entered into what scholars call the "age of the magnates", when powerful officials and generals were the principal wielders of political power, rather than the king.
-The last few campaigns of Shalmaneser's reign were not led by the king, probably on account of old age, but rather by the turtanu (commander-in-chief) Dayyan-Assur.
+The last few campaigns of Shalmaneser's reign were not led by the king, probably on account of old age, but rather by the capable turtanu (commander-in-chief) Dayyan-Assur.
 Shalmaneser's final years became preoccupied by an internal crisis when one of his sons, Ashur-danin-pal, rebelled in an attempt to seize the throne, possibly because the younger son Shamshi-Adad had been designated as heir instead of himself.
 When Shalmaneser died in 824 BC, Ashur-danin-pal was still in revolt, supported by a significant portion of the country, most notably the former capital of Assur.
-Shamshi-Adad acceded to the throne as Shamshi-Adad V, perhaps initially a minor and a puppet of Dayyan-Assur.
+Shamshi-Adad acceded to the throne as Shamshi-Adad V, perhaps initially still a minor and a puppet of Dayyan-Assur.
 Though Dayyan-Assur died during the early stages of the civil war, Shamshi-Adad was eventually victorious, apparently due to help from the Babylonian king Marduk-zakir-shumi or his successor Marduk-balassu-iqbi.
-The age of the magnates is typically characterized as a period of decline, with little to no territorial expansion and weak central power.
+The age of the magnates is typically characterized as a period of decline, with little to no further territorial expansion and weak central power.
 This does not mean that there were no successes in this time.
 In 812 BC, Shamshi-Adad managed to termporarily conquer large portions of Babylonia and numerous campaigns were conducted under his son Adad-nirari III (r.
 811–783 BC) which resulted in new territory both in the west and east.
-Early in Adad-nirari's reign, Adad-nirari and his mother Shammuramat expanded Assyrian control in Syria.
+Early in Adad-nirari's reign, Adad-nirari and his mother Shammuramat (the inspiration for the mythical Assyrian queen Semiramis) expanded Assyrian control in Syria and Ancient Iran.
 The low point of the age of the magnates were the reigns of Adad-nirari's sons Shalmaneser IV (r.
 783–773 BC), Ashur-dan III (r.
 773–755 BC) and Ashur-nirari V (r.
 755–745 BC), from which very few royal documents are known and officials grew even more bold, in some cases no longer even crediting the kings for their achievements.